prando-a/42Cursus/README.md

 This project regards the use of [docker-compose](https://docs.docker.com/compose/) to create and link three containers to generate a server environment.
 One container must have a database service installed (mariaDB), another one for Wordpress and finally one more for a webserver (Nginx).
 Each container must be created with an image made from scratch manually installing requirements with Dockerfiles and scripts.

 ### [ft_irc](https://github.com/prando-a/42Cursus/tree/master/ft_irc)
 The only major C++ project in common-core, this time about building a IRC Chat server setting its own socket, bind the connection and listen through a given port on arguments.
-The server has to handle multiple client sockets connection with [poll()](https://pubs.opengroup.org/onlinepubs/009696799/functions/poll.html) or [select()](https://man7.org/linux/man-pages/man2/select.2.html) and then give an IRC chat service including channels with a bunch of modes activated, permission and access managing among users, follow the protocol for regular IRC clients (used [Hexchat](https://hexchat.github.io/) as reference) and allowing connection via netcat. [@pepe587](https://github.com/pepe587)) contributed to the project building most server commands.
+The server has to handle multiple client sockets connection with [poll()](https://pubs.opengroup.org/onlinepubs/009696799/functions/poll.html) or [select()](https://man7.org/linux/man-pages/man2/select.2.html) and then give an IRC chat service including channels with a bunch of modes activated, permission and access managing among users, follow the protocol for regular IRC clients (used [Hexchat](https://hexchat.github.io/) as reference) and allowing connection via netcat). [@pepe587](https://github.com/pepe587) contributed to the project building most server commands.

 ### [ft_transcendence]() (Currently in development)
 Last common-core project.
 A clone of the classic Pong game has to be implemented with its corresponding backend, frontend, users database and auth system modules using a docker-compose.
 There is certain freedom on choosing the language for every module, and a bunch of base-mandatory parts.
+More info and code will be available when it is complete.
+Our team is working hard on it.